Ford Motor Company PESTEL/PESTLE Analysis

 3. Declining oil reserves (opportunity)

 Climate change is an external factor that creates opportunities for Ford to grow through products that help in environmental conservation.
-The same effort could take advantage of the low-carbon trend.
-Also, Ford can offer new products that use alternative fuels or electricity to address the impact of the declining oil reserves on the remote or macro-environment of auto firms.
-Thus, based on the ecological component of the PESTEL/PESTLE analysis, Ford must emphasize product innovation to improve its business performance.
+The same effort could take advantage of the low-carbon trend, which favors sustainability and reduced carbon emissions.
+Also, the automaker can offer new products that use alternative fuels or electricity to address the impact of declining oil reserves on the business environment of car manufacturers.
+Thus, based on the ecological component of the PESTEL analysis, Ford must emphasize product innovation to improve its business performance.
+It is worth noting that the programs and initiatives included in Ford’s corporate social responsibility strategy facilitate the achievement of corporate citizenship goals relating to the ecological concerns in this PESTEL analysis.

 Legal Factors

 Ford’s business must satisfy legal requirements.
-The effects of regulations on the remote or macro-environment are identified in this component of the PESTEL/PESTLE analysis.
+The effects of regulations on the remote or macro-environment are examined in this component of the PESTLE analysis.
 The following are the legal external factors notable in Ford’s business:

 1. Environmental protection regulation (opportunity)